carlosmertens/Django-Full-Stack/README.md

 ```
 - Explore Django initiation projects and apps, use HttpResponse()
 - Map urls route with own urls.py in the Django App (Modulate the Routing)
-- Creat modulated templates, use render function to work with Django Templates Variables (Template Tags)
+- Create modulated templates, use render function to work with Django Templates Variables (Template Tags)
 ```

 #### _Project: ProTwo_